-3ID Connect is a hosted authentication system for browser-based Ceramic applications that allows users to onboard to applications, control their DID, and interact with Ceramic documents using their existing blockchain accounts.
+3ID Connect is a hosted authentication system for browser-based Ceramic applications that allows users to onboard to applications, control their DID, and interact with Ceramic streams using their existing blockchain accounts.
 Try a demo of 3ID Connect here.

 You might consider using 3ID Connect in your application if: